Table of Contents

 Is A Heavier Vehicle Better In The Rain?

 Vehicle weight does influence wet-weather handling, but it’s just one of several important factors affecting safety in rainy conditions.
-While heavier vehicles offer certain advantages, tire quality and vehicle systems are equally, if not more, important.
+While heavier vehicles offer certain advantages, tire quality and vehicle systems are equally, if not more, critical.

 Here’s how weight affects rain performance: